erickfis/NOAA-Storm-Database/readme.md

 ![Worst property damaging
 occurrences](readme_files/figure-markdown_strict/prop-single-plot-1.png)

-The single most economic damaging event to properties was a **FLOOD, that occurred in CA, NAPA, on 2006-01-01, causing U$ $115,000,000,000 in losses**.
+The single most economic damaging event to properties was a **TIDE, that occurred in LOUISIANA, ORLEANS, on 2005-08-29, causing U$
+$17,900,000,000 in losses**.

 ### Most Property Damaging event in all time

-Most Property Damaging event in all time

 Notice that are several occurrences of the same type of event along the time.